-Rebecca Martin, Senior Associate Editor
+Rebecca Martin, Managing Editor

 Growing up on a Kansas farm prepared Rebecca well for MOTHER EARTH NEWS: Her parents taught her to can, freeze or butcher almost every living thing except for her two younger brothers.
 The family had a large garden and raised chickens, beef cattle and wheat.
 Milk came from a dairy down the road.
 Fruit trees were picked clean for pies and jams.
 One of Rebecca's fondest memories is foraging in the pasture for mulberries which were canned into jelly jars that glowed like purple gems.
 By the end of the summer, preserved foods packed every square inch of the home's pantry and chest freezer.
 It all tasted great and instilled in Rebecca a lifelong love of quality, locally grown food.

 Rebecca left the farm as a young adult to pursue a graduate degree in American Studies at the University of Iowa.
 She then spent many years working for history museums, learning how to identify and catalogue a variety of antiques (ironically, many of which hung in her parents' barn).
 Museum exhibit scripts had to be edited to present only the most important information, and Rebecca also learned how to craft intuitive and easy-to-scan web pages.
 After a couple of decades in the museum field, though, she yearned for a career that would challenge her in new ways while building on old interests and skills.
 A friend told her about an opening at MOTHER EARTH NEWS and the history job was, as they say, history.